bisq-network/bisq/doc/seed-node-daemon.md

 # Running a seed node as a daemon

-This document presents some steps to be able to run a Bitsquare seed node as an unattended daemon in a GNU/Linux server with a traditional System V init.
+This document presents some steps to be able to run a bisq seed node as an unattended daemon in a GNU/Linux server with a traditional System V init.

 ## Before you start

-We assume that you have already configured a Bitsquare seed node to run in a computer.
+We assume that you have already configured a bisq seed node to run in a computer.
 You will need to upload the seed node code and configuration to the
 server:

-  - The code is contained in the ``SeedNode.jar`` file which is usually left under ``seednode/target`` after building Bitsquare.
+  - The code is contained in the ``SeedNode.jar`` file which is usually left under ``seednode/target`` after building bisq.
   - The seed node configuration is the ``Bitsquare_seed_node_HOST_PORT`` directory under ``~/.local/share`` (Unix), ``%APPDATA%`` (Windows) or ``~/Library/Application Support`` (Mac OS X).